Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 It has 56 humble wooden guest cottages.

 Some (Key Deluxe) are beachy air-conditioned cottages built over the water on a tiny islet, tucked into a rocky mangrove-lined shore.
+Each sports polished hardwood floors, an ensuite private bathroom and a hammock on its private ocean-facing balcony.

-To get to these Caribbean huts on the water from the main resort facilities, just hop on a small island taxi boat which putters back and forth.
+To get to your cottage from the main resort facilities, just hop on a small island taxi boat which putters back and forth.

-There are no TVs in any of the bungalows – the surrounding unspoiled nature is entertainment enough.
+There are no TVs in any of these Caribbean huts on the water – the surrounding unspoiled nature is entertainment enough.

-Or you can just relax on your overwater bungalow’s deck or by the palm-lined freshwater pool beside the bar.
+When not diving, you can kayak or go stand-up paddleboarding from the teeny beach.
+Or just relax on your overwater bungalow’s deck or by the palm-lined freshwater pool beside the bar.

 - TripAdvisor rating: 4.5 out of 5